 The facade of Magnolia Mansion at 2127 Prytania Street is not for the feint of heart.

 White-washed walls the color of freshly fallen snow stand this property apart from the mauves and sandy yellows of the houses around; a hint of sky blue peeks out from under the veranda’s ceiling.
-(Legend says that the blue captures any evil spirits from entering the home; architectural history says that the blue mimics the sky and functions as a deterrent for birds looking to nest.)
+(Legend says that the blue prevents any evil spirits from entering the home; architectural history says that the blue mimics the sky and functions as a deterrent for birds looking to nest.)
 Eleven ornate Corinthian columns encircle the massive-wrap around veranda.
 To any tourists meandering past, Magnolia Mansion is an eye-catcher, and it is (unsurprisingly) the most photographed location in the New Orleans’ Garden District.

 But this antebellum mansion, known also as “The Gateway to the Historic Garden District," is more than just a pretty picture: it is a pure testament to an era of family tragedies and celebrations and a dedication to helping others.
 And, according to employees and guests of the boutique hotel, Magnolia Mansion is home to not only an interesting history of New Orleanian families but also to the ghosts who still haunt this beautiful location.